vernisaz/simhttp/README.md

 ## Building
 A RustBee script file is provided to build the server.
 There are 4 dependencies from the micro libraries (crate) pool.
-They should be cloned and built first.
+They repositories should be cloned and built first.
 - [RightSlash](https://github.com/vernisaz/right_slash)
 - [SimJSON](https://github.com/vernisaz/simjson)
 - [SimThreadPool](https://github.com/vernisaz/simtpool)